thehappycheese/nservo/readme.md

 ## VS Code Remote ssh tips

-You will need the following to
+You will need the following to use this library if you use VS Code Jypyter notebooks via SSH like I did:

 ```bash
 sudo apt-get install python3-ipykernel